Are You Eligible for a Mandatory Treatment Order (MTO)?

 An MTO is one of the Community-Based Sentencing (CBS) options.
 CBS was designed to provide courts with more flexibility in sentencing, apart from the traditional sentences such as imprisonment or fine.

-Upon completion of the CBS, the offender’s conviction record will be spent, i.e the offender will not have a criminal record with respect to this offence.
+Upon completion of the MTO, the offender’s criminal record will be spent, i.e. the offender will be deemed to not have a criminal record with respect to this offence.

 If you are accused of an offence, read on to find out more on whether you are eligible for an MTO.